 This table covers all parts cleaners on site.
-The solvent that they use does not contain any of following halogenated compounds: methylene chloride, perchloroethylene, trichloroethylene, 1,1,1-trichloroethane, carbon tetrachloride, chloroform, or any combination thereof, which meets the requirements of SC II.1 (see attachment 25).
-They are keeping the records that they are required to keep per SC VI.2.
+The parts cleaner on site is no longer being used and I was informed that all the solvent has been removed from the unit (see attachment 33).
+They are looking at removing this unit from this site and removing this table from their ROP during the next renewal cycle.
+The solvent that they used prior to being emptied on June 30, 2022 did not contain any of following halogenated compounds: methylene chloride, perchloroethylene, trichloroethylene, 1,1,1-trichloroethane, carbon tetrachloride, chloroform, or any combination thereof, which meets the requirements of SC II.1 (see attachment 34).
+Since this unit is still on site, they are keeping the records that they are required to keep per SC VI.2.
 The parts cleaner they currently have on site is labeled Snap-on SO 240841.
 The size of their parts cleaner was 4.9 square foot air-to-vapor interface area and is exempt per Rule 281(2)(h).
-The solvent that they use (see attachment 26) has a vapor pressure of .2 mm Hg @ 68° F (and 0.6mm Hg @ 100° F) or approximately .004 psi (see attachment 26).
+The solvent that they use (see attachment 26) has a vapor pressure of .2 mm Hg @ 68° F (and 0.6mm Hg @ 100° F) or approximately .004 psi (see attachment 35).
 I was able to see the written operating instructions on the wall above the parts cleaner, which had its lid closed at that time (SC VI.3).
 I determined that they are in compliance with this table.